open-access-policies/health-tech/_resilience_procedures/RES-PROC-002.md

 ---
 ### 1. Purpose

-To guide the Privacy Officer and Incident Response Team through the formal risk assessment required to determine if a security incident qualifies as a notifiable breach under the HIPAA Breach Notification Rule.
+To guide the Privacy Officer and Incident Response Team through the formal risk assessment mandated to determine if a security incident qualifies as a notifiable breach under the HIPAA Breach Notification Rule.

 ### 2. Scope